mrd0ll4r/cdc-algorithm-tester/README.md

-# CDC Algorithm Tester
+# CDCBench

-Rust Binary to Test Various CDC Algorithms.
+Rust Binary to Benchmark Various CDC Algorithms.

 Accompanying code repository to the paper **"A Thorough Investigation of Content-Defined Chunking Algorithms for Data Deduplication"**.
 Please cite our work if you use this code or binary: